7 Unique business card design ideas for authors (plus 3 free downloadable designs)

 What better way to remind people of what you do than with a library card? — well, how borrowing books used to look.
 Simply take a template of a library card and place your name and details at the top.
 Then in the ‘Borrowed Items’ section, list your work and pub date.

 A library card creates nostalgia.
-Your ‘card’ will not only remind them of their love of reading books, it may remind them of their love of reading your books.
+Your ‘card’ will not only remind them of their love of reading books, but it may also remind them of their love of reading your books.
 Besides, we love the idea because it transforms an ordinary, often ignored/forgotten aspect of reading into something extraordinary and memorable.

 Bookmarks (need I say more?)